sys-fn-de/ldap-mailcow/README.md

 * SOGo: `/templates/sogo/plist_ldap`
 * dovecot: `/templates/dovecot/ldap/passdb.conf`

-These files have been tested against Active Directory running on Windows Server 2019 domain controller.
+These files have been tested against linuxmuster.
 If necessary, you can edit and remount them through docker volumes.
 Some documentation on these files can be found here: [dovecot](https://doc.dovecot.org/configuration_manual/authentication/ldap/), [SOGo](https://sogo.nu/files/docs/SOGoInstallationGuide.html#_authentication_using_ldap)

 ## Limitations